NextFaze/CharacterEntityConverter/README.md

 ## License

-WordPressSyncer is licensed under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+CharacterEntityConverter is licensed under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Please see the [LICENSE](https://github.com/NextfazeSD/CharacterEntityConverter/blob/master/LICENSE) file for full details.

 ## Credits

-WordPressSyncer is brought to you by [Andrew Williams](http://github.com/sobakasu) and supported by the [NextFaze](http://www.nextfaze.com) team and the GitHub community.
+CharacterEntityConverter is brought to you by [Andrew Williams](http://github.com/sobakasu) and supported by the [NextFaze](http://www.nextfaze.com) team and the GitHub community.